Gustav Jahn: Early life and education

 Gustav Jahn was born in 1879 in Vienna.

-His true passion was mountaineering; an interest which dated from a very early age.

-Starting in 1895, he attended the private art school operated by Adolf Kaufmann, and in 1896 at age 16 was admitted at the Academy of Fine Arts, Vienna.
-There, he studied with August Eisenmenger and Alois Delug and in 1899 was awarded the Gundel-Prize for excellence.
+From his youth, his true passion was mountaineering.
+He attended the private art school operated by Adolf Kaufmann starting in 1895.
+Then in 1896, at age 16, he was admitted to the Academy of Fine Arts, Vienna, studying with August Eisenmenger and Alois Delug.
+He was awarded the Gundel-Prize for excellence in 1899.

-From 1900 to 1904, he again had private lessons; this time with the genre painter, Franz Rumpler.
-From 1901 onward, he was member of the prestigious Austrian Alpine Club.
-He eventually combined his interests; specializing in landscapes and genre scenes of the high mountains.
-As part of the Rome Prize he won a Kenyon study scholarship in 1904 which he used more for climbing in the Mont Blanc area than painting.
+From 1900 to 1904, he studied with genre painter Franz Rumpler, and he became a member of the prestigious Austrian Alpine Club in 1901.
+He combined his interests by specializing in landscapes and genre scenes of the high mountains.
+As part of the Rome Prize, he won a Kenyon study scholarship in 1904, which he used more for climbing in the Mont Blanc area than painting.